 Now for the big question: How much will each platform set you back?

 As we mentioned before, the right plan depends a lot on your site and the types of content you produce.
-But at pretty much every turn, WordPress winds up being cheaper than Weebly.
+But we think Weebly tends to be a better deal.

 |Plan||Yearly cost||Month-to-month cost||Learn more|

 |Weebly Free||$0/mo.||$0/mo.||View Plans|